robamu-org/rtems-cmake/README.md

 Extract the necessary compiler and linker flags for the RTEMS build from the pkgconfig file for the specific BSP.
 This file will generally be located inside the `lib/pkgconfig` folder of the RTEMS tools folder.
 Add these flags manually before the `project` file call (see `RTEMSToolchain.cmake` for examples) for your specific BSP.

-## Example
+## Examples

 See https://github.com/rmspacefish/rtems-demo/tree/master/applications/hello for an example.
 This is the Hello World project taken from the RTEMS quick start guide, but compiled using RTEMS.
-The repository also contains instructions on how to build the RTEMS tools if required and all specific steps to build with CMake.
+The repository also contains instructions on how to build the RTEMS tools if required and all specific steps to build with CMake and a blinky example for the STM32H743ZI-Nucleo board.